-On the surface, Mustang Notchbacks and Hatchbacks look relatively similar, and each option contained the identical engine options throughout the Fox Body Generation.
+On the surface, Mustang Notchbacks and Hatchbacks look relatively similar, and each option contained identical engine options throughout the Fox Body Generation.

 Once you observe both units up close, however, there is enough to distinguish the two closed-roof models.

-It is common to focus primarily on the front end when comparing and contrasting two vehicles, but we will begin with the rear of build this time around.
+It is common to focus primarily on the front end when comparing and contrasting two vehicles, but we will begin with the rear of the build this time around.
 Obviously, the rear of a Hatchback contains a rear hatch across the full width of the back that opens upward for easy access.
 As the rear hatch moves, so too does the glass on the rear window, and Ford owners are able to seamlessly load and unload their large cargo items.

 In contrast, on Mustang Notchbacks, the glass is fixed, and there is a trunk in place of the removable hatch.
 The rear window and the trunk are independent from one another, meaning that you do not have to deal with the glass when entering the cargo area.
-Those that wish to have their items hidden from prying eyes certainly prefer the trunk setup on a standard Coupe.
+Those that wish to have their items hidden from prying eyes certainly prefer the trunk set up on a standard Coupe.

 Speaking of the glass components, Notchback models feature shorter quarter windows in addition to the fixed rear window behind the vehicle.

-Another major benefit which Mustang Notchbacks offer is that you will not have to worry about anything coming undone in a drag race.
+Another major benefit that Mustang Notchbacks offer is that you will not have to worry about anything coming undone in a drag race.
 In some cases, Mustang Hatchback owners have complained about their rear hatches unceremoniously flying open during a launch, which is the last thing that you would want to occur at the dragstrip.

 The large hatch on the rear makes the Fox Body Mustang Hatchbacks is the more utilitarian option of the two.
 If you ever need to haul heavy items or stock up on home supplies at wholesale retailers, you will certainly be thankful for that large and accessible cargo area in the rear.